 6. Keep company with Hawaiian kings at the glorious ʻIolani Palace

-It was built by the monarch David Kalakaua, who travelled Europe, Asia and Africa in search of inspiration for his grand project.
+It was built by the monarch David Kalakaua, who traveled Europe, Asia and Africa in search of inspiration for his grand project.

 Later, the palace was the spot where American troops first raised the stars and stripes to signal Hawaii’s annexation to the US.

 Today, the exhibitions encompass the personal collections of Queen Liliuokalani and King Kalakaua, along with military artifacts and regular performances of the Royal Hawaiian Band.

 7. Go swimming with sharks in the Pacific – if you dare!

 For the bravest travelers making their way to the hub of the Aloha State, shark diving should figure somewhere close to the top of that list of things to do in Honolulu for sure!
 Trips typically take intrepid groups out into the roaring swells off of the northern coast, where sightings of the formidable predators are more common.